3 Pin Horn Relay Wiring Diagram

 Is a Horn Relay a Must?

-The cables and sprung switch contacts in the steering column are low power in the horn circuit, while the horn itself consumes more power.
+The cables and sprung switch contacts in the steering column have low power in the horn circuit, while the horn itself consumes more power.
 The relay input is controlled with little power, but the output contacts can tolerate much more power.
 A typical automotive relay will draw far less than one amp to activate the power contacts, which can handle up to 30 amperes.

 The starter solenoid is a relay that can carry hundreds of amps.
 You don’t want that much power flowing through your key switch.